Domestic abuse and homelessness

 - another member of your household (eg, a carer, or a friend that you normally live with).

-The definition of abuse includes physical violence but also threatening or intimidating behaviour.
+Abuse includes physical violence but also threatening or intimidating behaviour.
 Abuse could include:

 - psychological abuse